OgRakehell/Sql-Transactions-insight/README.md

 The goal:
 - Help new team members understand how we break down transaction performance.
 - Provide a simple daily report pipeline: from SQL query → to Power BI dashboard.

 ---
+📂 Project Structure & Docs

+01-setup.md
+ → Setting up the database & inserting sample data

+02-sql-query.md
+ → The SQL query explained + screenshots of results

+03-powerbi-connection.md
+ → How to connect SQL → Power BI

+04-visuals.md
+ → Building visuals in Power BI

+05-refresh.md
+ → (Optional) How to refresh data (DirectQuery / scheduled refresh)

+screenshots/
+ → Folder for images used in docs

+---